Disco-sys/DXVK-Sarek-Mali/README.md

-this is still on its wip or pre release stage. i made this repo to add more performance things. especially on Mali devices. this is the most important part, i recommend using Ludashi as your Winlator fork. it has a fast/compatible with mali version of wrapper.  your performance will vary depending by ur phone specs. also as ludashi updates it keeps the wrapper deiver up to date too.
+this is still on its wip or pre release stage. i made this repo to add more performance things. especially on Mali devices. this is the most important part, i recommend using Ludashi as your Winlator fork. it has a fast/compatible with mali version of wrapper.  your performance will vary depending by ur phone specs. also as ludashi updates it keeps the wrapper up to date too.